 Besides, how many brewery pubs have a pig on a spit?

-I don’t know why I was so anxious to get the tour; everything was in the one warehouse and I could just turn around in my chair and see it all.
+I don’t know why I was so anxious to get the tour; all of their equipment was in the one warehouse and I could just turn around in my chair to see it all.
 But I always love doing brewery and distillery tours.
 And when you can speak directly to the owner, so much the better!

 Currently, they produce about 50,000 litres per year.
 But they are working on a new factory, which will increase production to 500,000 litres per year!